-Team building is the making of cohesive working groups.
-In cohesive groups, all members feel invested in the direction taken and results achieved by the team.
+Team building is the making of cohesive working groups where all members feel invested in the direction taken and results achieved by the team.
 All members have input towards developing group goals and defining the steps taken to reach those goals.
-Everyone is able to work together to achieve the group objectives.
+Everyone is able to work together to achieve the group's objectives.

 Employers believe that highly collaborative teams will add value through greater productivity, higher morale, less counter-productive conflict, and better customer relations.
 Some organizations use team building to spur productive competition between groups such as sales teams covering different products or regions.

 Basically, when a group works well together, it tends to achieve the best results.
 Employers, therefore, want to hire people with team building skills.
 These are people who can get groups to work together well and meet their goals.

 Team building skills are particularly important in managers, supervisors, and outside consultants who oversee groups of employees.

 As you search and apply for jobs that involve team building, use the skill words listed here to further your job searching.

 For example, apply the terms in your resume, especially in the description of your work history.
 You can also incorporate them into your cover letter.
 Mention one or two of the skills mentioned here, and give specific examples of instances when you demonstrated these traits at work.